 You will need to provide safety boots, heavy duty gloves and an orange high visibility jacket.
 An orange jacket is necessary as we work in a railway environment where the yellow high viz jacket is not allowed.

 CURRENT VOLUNTEER OPPORTUNITIES:

-This department are only looking for a skilled bricklayer.
+This department are looking for a skilled bricklayer and a suitably qualified electrician.
 If this is you and you would like to get involved, please see here to learn how to become a volunteer.